Systemic Lupus (cont.)

 Inflammation of blood vessels (vasculitis) that supply oxygen to tissues can cause isolated injury to a nerve, the skin, or an internal organ.
 The blood vessels are composed of arteries that pass oxygen-rich blood to the tissues of the body and veins that return oxygen-depleted blood from the tissues to the lungs.
 Vasculitis is characterized by inflammation with damage to the walls of various blood vessels.
 The damage blocks the circulation of blood through the vessels and can cause injury to the tissues that are supplied with oxygen by these vessels.

-Inflammation of the lining of the lungs (pleuritis) and of the heart (pericarditis) can cause sharp chest pain.
+Inflammation of the lining of the lungs (pleuritis) with pain aggravated by deep breathing (pleurisy) and of the heart (pericarditis) can cause sharp chest pain.
 The chest pain is aggravated by coughing, deep breathing, and certain changes in body position.
 The heart muscle itself rarely can become inflamed (carditis).
 It has also been shown that young women with SLE have a significantly increased risk of heart attacks due to coronary artery disease.

 Involvement of the brain can cause personality changes, thought disorders (psychosis), seizures, and even coma.
-Damage to nerves can cause numbness, tingling, and weakness of the involved body parts or extremities.
+Lupus of the nervous system (neurologic lupus) can lead to damage to nerves cause numbness, tingling, and weakness of the involved body parts or extremities.
 Brain involvement is referred to as lupus cerebritis.

 Many people with SLE experience hair loss (alopecia).
 Often, this occurs simultaneously with an increase in the activity of their disease.
 The hair loss can be patchy or diffuse and appear to be more like hair thinning.

 Some people with SLE have Raynaud's phenomenon.
-In this condition, the blood supply to the fingers and/or toes becomes compromised upon exposure to cold, causing blanching, whitish and/or bluish discoloration, and pain and numbness in the exposed fingers and toes.
+Raynaud's phenomenon causes the blood vessels of the hands and feet to spasm, especially upon exposure to cold.
+The blood supply to the fingers and/or toes then becomes compromised, causing blanching, whitish and/or bluish discoloration, and pain and numbness in the exposed fingers and toes.

-Other conditions that can accompany lupus include fibromyalgia, coronary heart disease, nonbacterial valvular heart disease, pancreatitis, esophagus disease with difficulty swallowing (dysphagia), liver disease (lupoid hepatitis), and infections.
+Other diseases and conditions that can accompany lupus include fibromyalgia, coronary heart disease, nonbacterial valvular heart disease, pancreatitis, esophagus disease with difficulty swallowing (dysphagia), swollen lymph nodes (lymphadenopathy), liver disease (lupoid hepatitis), infections, and a tendency to spontaneous blood clotting and thrombosis.